 Offer #1- Buy one menu item, get one free at Nathan's.
 Must present original coupon from the American Casino Guide book to cashier prior to ordering.
 One coupon per person, second item must be of equal or lesser value.
-Offer valid through December 31, 2016.
-NOTE - Coupon may be redeemed at the following Nathan's locations: MGM Grand Hotel, Palms Hotel and Casino, New York New York Hotel, Bally's Hotel, Luxor Hotel, Monte Carlo, Flamingo and Mandalay Bay.
+Offer valid through December 31, 2019.
+NOTE - Coupon may be redeemed at the following Nathan's locations: MGM Grand Hotel, New York New York Hotel, Bally's Hotel, Luxor Hotel, Fashion Show Mall Food Court, Flamingo and Mandalay Bay.

-Offer #3- Purchase any menu item and get a second menu item of equal or lesser value free at Haagen Dazs.
-Present original coupon from the American Casino Guide to cashier prior to ordering.
+Offer #3 - Purchase any menu item and get a second menu item of equal or lesser value free at Haagen Dazs.
+Present original coupon from the American Casino Guide book to cashier prior to ordering.
 One coupon per person.
-Offer valid through December 31, 2016.
-NOTE- coupon may be redeemed at the following locations: MGM Grand Hotel, New York New York Hotel, The Venetian Hotel, Fashion Show Mall.
+Offer valid through December 31, 2019.
+NOTE- coupon may be redeemed at the following locations: MGM Grand Hotel, New York New York Hotel and Star Lane Mall.
 Coupon may only be redeemed at ONE location.

 For a list of places to buy the American Casino Guide in Las Vegas - Click Here